TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/wall-power.md

 # Analysis
 Circuit explanation:
 1. The input for wall power is 120v AC, 60 Hz.
-2. Converter 120v AC to 24v AC
+2. Transformer from 120v AC to 24v AC
-3. Converter 24v DC to 13.6v DC
+3. Full wave bridge rectifier 24v DC to 13.6v DC
-4. Buck “step down the voltage Subsystem one”
+4. Boost-Buck converter  to get the output 12v
-5. Boost “Step up the voltage Subsystem two”
+5. Buck converter: “Step down the voltages for Subsystem One and Subsystem Two”
 6. The output needs to have two subsystems with an output of 9v DC, 60mA, And 5v DC, 250mA.

 Calculations: